mohammedhrima/Wolf-Compiler/README.md

 - verify dynamic and fix data type for all operations
 - compile withh Wall Werror Wextra
 - display all parsing error before exiting
+- build my own version of docker to run in it